 Eating excessive amounts of calories from any type of fat, whether good or bad can contribute to unhealthy weight gain.

-Saturated fat is typically found in animal based foods and dairy products (2).
+Saturated fat is typically found in animal-based foods and dairy products (2).
 Studies have found that consuming excessive amounts of saturated fats can increase blood cholesterol levels and low-density lipoprotein (LDL) levels.
 This can cause an increased risk towards the development of heart disease and type two diabetes (3, 4).

-Trans fats appear in foods which contain partially hydrogenated vegetable oils, these are worse than saturated fats (2).
+Trans fats appear in foods that contain partially hydrogenated vegetable oils, these are worse than saturated fats (2).
 Trans fat can be found in fried foods, baked goods such as pastries, cakes and cookies and processed snack foods such as microwavable popcorn (5).
-This kind of fat can also raise LDL ‘bad’ cholesterol levels and supress levels of the ‘good’ cholesterol, high-density lipoprotein (HDL)(5).
+This kind of fat can also raise LDL ‘bad’ cholesterol levels and suppress levels of the ‘good’ cholesterol, high-density lipoprotein (HDL)(5).
 As a result, the risk of heart disease is much higher than if you were to consume only saturated fats (5, 6).

 Polyunsaturated fats can primarily be found in plant-based foods and oils.
 Similar to monounsaturated fats, polyunsaturated fats can decrease the risk of heart disease by lowering levels of blood cholesterol (9).
-A certain type of polyunsaturated fat, omega-3 fatty acids have been found to be particularly beneficial for heart health.
+A certain type of polyunsaturated fat, omega-3 fatty acids has been found to be particularly beneficial for heart health.
 They not only lower the risk of coronary artery disease but can also lower blood pressure and protect against irregular heartbeats (9).
 Omega-3 fatty acids can be easily consumed by eating fatty fish such as salmon, sardines and trout.

 Healthy fats can reduce the risk factors for heart disease, especially if you are trying to replace ‘bad’ saturated fat.
 Many studies have found that a high intake of monounsaturated fats can reduce levels of blood cholesterol and triglycerides (11, 12).
 Other smaller studies have found that monounsaturated fats can reduce ‘bad’ LDL cholesterol and increase the amounts of ‘good’ HDL cholesterol (13).

 Following a high monounsaturated fat diet can be beneficial for improving insulin sensitivity in both individuals who have, or do not have high blood sugar levels.
-One study found that following a high monounsaturated fat diet for three months managed to improve insulin sensitivity by up to nine percent (14).
+One study found that following a high monounsaturated fat diet for three months managed to improve insulin sensitivity by up to nine per cent (14).
 This was followed by another study which found participants who had metabolic syndrome and followed a high monounsaturated fat diet for twelve weeks had a significant reduction in insulin resistance (15).

 By replacing bad fats in your diet with healthy fats, your body can reap a number of health benefits from healthy fats and lower its risk of developing heart conditions.
 For more information on healthy fats and how they can benefit you, see our nutrition and weight management course.